 All regular users can use "normal" (x86) version of PCI-Z. For users that are using Windows PE or any other Windows version supporting exclusively amd64 kernel, you can use x64 version.
 Both versions have exactly the same functionalities!

-Please report all bugs and comments at
+Please report all bugs and comments to bubba (at) pci-z (dot) com

 Software is free for both commercial and non commercial usage.